Skip to main content

 Tips for improvement:

-1. Check your copy length: All the best surf pages have clear and concise titles that signpost the reader.
+1. Check your copy length: All the best Title pages have clear and concise titles that signpost the reader.

-2. Have one CTA on cover pages(!): Ensure that there is only one CTA on each page.
-For this reason, it is not recommended to have a 'Read on' button on a cover page.
+2. Have one CTA on Title pages: Ensure that there is only one CTA on each page.

-3. Check your choice of image: Surf page images work best when they are both beautiful and meaningful.
-Images that help to signpost the subject in the immerse level will likely see higher CTRs and Avg.
+3. Check your choice of image: Title page images work best when they are both beautiful and meaningful.
+Images that help to signpost the subject in the Content pages will likely see higher CTRs and Avg.
 Read Times.

 4. Check mobile preview: Has the best or most meaningful part of your image been cropped for your mobile viewers?